Kalyani (1952 film): Production

 Kalyani was originally directed by Acharya (T. G. Raghavachari).
-Midway through production, he contracted tuberculosis, so cinematographer M. Masthan (Mohammed Masthan) took over directing and completed it to the satisfaction of producer T. R. Sundaram and Acharya.
+Midway through production, he contracted tuberculosis, so cinematographer M. Masthan (Mohammed Masthan) took over directing and completed it to the satisfaction of Acharya and the producer T. R. Sundaram.
 Choreography was handled by A. K. Chopra, K. R. Kumar, K. K. Sinha, and Dhandapani.

 Soundtrack

 The music was composed by S. Dakshinamoorthi and G. Ramanathan with lyrics written by Kannadasan.